-The Penalty Range is established as an administrative guideline for administering appropriate corrective disciplinary action.
-The purpose in providing a range of corrective disciplinary action is to allow provide for considerations that which may include the factors identified in this policy. at III (c).
+The Penalty Range is established as an administrative guideline for administering appropriate corrective action.
+The purpose in providing a range of corrective action is to allow for considerations that may include the factors identified in this policy.

-SECTION IV.
+IV.
 PROCEDURAL GUIDELINES FOR WORKPLACE FACT-FINDING INQUIRIES/INVESTIGATIONS